kentarospin98/RandomSourceCode/README.md

  4. Each function has different ability:

  	- **Move** : You are allowed two steps in any direction.
 But you can't move across walls (Or corners).
-If you move on another              player, you can push him to one step to any direction, even walls!
+If you move on another player, you can push him to one step to any direction, even into walls!
+A Player cannot Move, Shoot, Build or Step when in a wall.
- 	- **Shoot**: You can shoot others once they are in line of sight, or in knight's path.
+ 	- **Shoot**: You can shoot others once they are in line of sight.
 But you can't shoot them when they are behind walls.
-When shot, a life is lost and you returned to spawn.
-When all the lifes have been deducted, you are out of the game.
+When shot, a life is lost and you returned to spawn position.
+When all 3 lives have been deducted, you are out of the game.
- 	- **Build**: You can build a wall in every eight direction one step away from your place, but not over other player or in locations which are behind walls.
+ 	- **Build**: You can build a wall in every direction one step away from your place, but not over other players or in locations which are behind walls.
- 	- **Break**: You can break a wall in every eight direction one step away from your place, but not the ones which are hidden behind walls.
+ 	- **Break**: You can break a wall in every direction one step away from your place, but not the ones which are hidden behind walls.
  	- **Step** : Exactly like move, but you are allowed only one step.
  	- ~~Jump~~

  5. Last man standing will be winner of the game!

 ### Minimum requirements:
- When you start game for the first time, it requires 20MB amount of data.
+ When you start game for the first time, it requires some data.
 This will be downloaded automatically when you start the game.

 ### Why we made it: